garylirocks/terraform-demos/logic-app-access-kv-and-sql/README.md

   - *Allow trusted Microsoft services to bypass this firewall* doesn't work for logic apps

-- Logic app (standard single-tenant) without vNet integration
+- Logic app (standard single-tenant) with vNet integration, "Configuration routing - Content storage" must be enabled as well
   - KV - Allow public access from all networks: Success
-  - KV - Disable publice access: Failure
+  - KV - Disable publice access: Success

-- Logic app (standard single-tenant) with vNet integration, "Configuration routing - Content storage" must be enabled as well
+## TODO

-  - KV - Disable publice access: Failure
+- Haven't tested the aceess from logic app to a SQL server yet